fukuda-lab/atrica/README.md

-**WARNING : the profiles (especially firefox's profiles) contains hard-coded absolute paths, so simply copying a profile folder from a machine to another might not work** you can maybe replace the old paths with the new one with tools like sed, however, for better portabilty you should probably use Docker and its virtual file system.
+**WARNING : the profiles (especially firefox's profiles) contains hard-coded absolute paths, so simply copying a profile folder from a machine to another might not work** you can maybe replace the old paths with the new one with tools like sed, however, for better portabilty you should probably use Docker and its virtual file system (if you need to share a profile with manual configuration).

 ### Cleaning a profile
 If you want to keep an extension configuration but remove traces of